ThunderStorms21th/Galaxy-S10/README.md

 ## Pin problem (Can't login)

 The problem is not in sources.
 It's due to os_patch_level mismatch with you current kernel (and/or twrp).
-CruelKernel uses common security patch date to be in sync with the official twrp and samsung firmware.
+CruelKernel/ThunderStorms uses common security patch date to be in sync with the official twrp and samsung firmware.
 You can check the default os_patch_level in build.mkbootimg.* files.
 However, this date can be lower than other kernels use.
 When you flash a kernel with an earlier patch date on top of the previous one with a higher date, android activates rollback protection mechanism and you face the pin problem.
 It's impossible to use a "universal" os_patch_level because different users use different